bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

    return commit(renderer, el, normalize(values));
  }
 ```

 [Diff](https://github.com/brainkim/crank-from-scratch/commit/f4ab9d5a2738026ce52c5bc4b82de3529aad34bc) [File](https://github.com/brainkim/crank-from-scratch/blob/f4ab9d5a2738026ce52c5bc4b82de3529aad34bc/crank.js)

 Once again we don’t use a higher-order function, but retain the `resolve()` function of future child values directly on elements under the property `onvalues`.
-We set `onvalues` whenever we detect async rendering to have occurred below the current element.
+We set `onvalues` whenever we detect async rendering to have occurred below the element, and call it whenever the element has new child values.

 **Notes:**